-With its 39 member banks, Virtusio said banks have already migrated or are currently in the process of migrating into the new system ahead of the deadline set by the regulators.
+With its 41 member banks, Virtusio said that most banks have already migrated or are currently in the process of migrating into the new system replacing old magnetic stripe cards into EMV-chip enabled cards.

 “Steps have already been taken, it is not easy to migrate into a new system – we have to take into account the volume of transactions and the amount of workload in the process of migration,” he explained.

-ATM and debit card holders are, therefore, encouraged to check announcements from their respective banks and requests their full cooperation regarding the implementation of this security and system enhancement feature.
+ATM and debit cardholders are encouraged to check announcements from their respective banks to ensure uninterrupted transactions.
+Consequently, the organization requests the full cooperation of the banking public for a successful implementation of the security and system enhancement feature.

 “It is the banks’ responsibility to protect their depositors’ money and this technology migration is a manifestation of that commitment to the public,” he added.